-Have successfully completed high school or its equivalent as evidenced by any of the items on the following non-exhaustive list: copy of diploma, copy of GED certificate, copy of a transcript showing high school completion, proof of passing HiSet exam, proof of college completion diploma/transcript (Associate's degree or higher), or a certificate of attainment (only applicable for non-Title IV recipients), etc.; or
+1. Have successfully completed high school or its equivalent as evidenced by any of the items on the following non-exhaustive list: copy of diploma, copy of GED certificate, copy of a transcript showing high school completion, proof of passing HiSet exam, proof of college completion diploma/transcript (Associate's degree or higher), or a certificate of attainment (only applicable for non-Title IV recipients), etc. The institution has procedures to evaluate the validity of a student's high school completion if there is reason to believe the high school diploma is not valid or was not obtained from an entity that provides secondary school education.; or

 - 2. Have evidence of completion of home schooling that state law treats as a home or private school or - 3.
-Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a high school diploma. - 4.
-In the absence of a high school diploma or GED, the applicant may take and pass an approved ability-to-benefit test administered according to the test publisher's guidelines by an approved Independent Test Administrator (only meets requirements for financial aid if grandfathered in prior to 7/1/2012). - 5.
+Have evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma. - 4.
+In the absence of a high school diploma or GED, the applicant may take and pass an approved ability-tobenefit test administered according to the test publisher's guidelines by an approved Independent Test Administrator (only meets requirements for financial aid if grandfathered in prior to 7/1/2012). - 5.
 Applicant will complete Enrollment Agreement prior to class starting date. - 6.
 Applicant will pay Registration Fee.
 This may be waived if the previous school is going through a school closure